openbaton/integration-tests/README.md

 The test scenario-real-iperf actually deploys a network service on openstack.
 It consists of two VNFD and deploys one iperf server and two iperf clients.
 The clients contact the server.

-The test scenario-complex-iperf deploys a more complex network service on openstack.
+The test scenario-complex-ncat deploys a more complex network service on openstack.
 Five virtual machines will be running and acting as peers.
-The following picture shows the architecture in which the peers connect to each other using iperf.
+The following picture shows the architecture in which the peers connect to each other using ncat and send their ip address.
-A peer at the beginning of an arrow acts as an iperf client and connects to the peer at the end of the arrow.
+A peer at the beginning of an arrow acts as an ncat client and connects to the peer at the end of the arrow.
+The receiving peer stores the ip address of the sender so that it is possible to verify which peer connected to which.
 The two colours represent the two different networks on which the peers are running and connecting.
 Blue is the network *private* and black *private2*.

-![Complex scenario][complex-iperf]
+![Complex scenario][complex-ncat]

 The test scenario-scaling tests the scaling function of Openbaton.
 It starts by deploying two VMs one acting as a ncat server and one as a ncat client which sends his ip address to the server so that it is possible to check if the client actually connected to the server.